Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 What are the Social Effects of Hallucinogen Addiction?

-The social effects of hallucinogen addiction include:
+The key social effects of hallucinogen addiction include:

 - Isolation: Users find themselves withdrawing from friends and family, leading to loneliness and further mental health issues.